After Air France-KLM share grab, Dutch pledge coordination with French

 Smith appeared last month to have resolved a standoff with KLM boss Pieter Elbers, announcing that decisions on networks, fleets and commercial strategy would be taken at group level to improve competitiveness against better-integrated rivals such as IAG, parent of British Airways and Iberia.

-Parts of Smith’s program may now face fresh challenges, with a second hefty government shareholder in the boardroom.
+Parts of Smith’s programme may now face fresh challenges, with a second hefty government shareholder in the boardroom.
 Together the two states are expected to command closer to 30 percent of voting rights.

 In a joint statement, Le Maire and Hoekstra said their working group would address the governments’ “views on long-term strategy” for the group, while “defending the interests” of its airport hubs at Paris Charles de Gaulle and Schiphol.